BeauSLM/nvim-old/README.md

 # A note from me:

+I am no longer maintaining this repository, I HIGHLY recommend anyone interested in this takes a look at the repo I forked, it is an EXCELLENT setup.
+I've chosen to use a smaller simpler setup as I'm simply not very proficient in lua or the neovim API.

 This is a fork of https://github.com/ray-x/nvim, please check their setup.
 I have pretty extensively adjusted this to my preference.
 I maintain this strictly for my own use, and cannot guarantee that it'll work on any platform or work at all.
 If you're interested in using a similar setup, I suggest checking out the original, its fantastic.